Information for researchers

 • Research using solely registration data does not, in principle, require ethical approval according to the Medical Research Involving Human Subjects Act (WMO);

-• Before submitting an application, we advise that you ensure the information included by GPs in a HIS is suitable for your research;
+• Before submitting an application, we advise that you ensure the information included by GPs in a HIS is suitable for your research.
+In case of questions, you can contact [email protected]; include a short description of your research idea and the data needed to answer your research questions;

-• A fee payable to cover administration and ongoing charges.
-Please contact us at [email protected] to request an indication of the costs.
+• You will need to pay a one-time fee to cover administration costs, as well as ongoing charges for a research environment in which you will be working with the data.
+Contact us at [email protected] to request an indication of the costs.

 • You can request an application form for a dataset via [email protected].
 In this form, you will be asked to give a brief description of key aspects of the study, such as the planned research question, the proposed methodology, and the dataset required.
 We request that you send relevant supporting information as attachments.